-This approach includes SEO throughout the entire process from planning, to coding, to design to content to post-launch.
-It is an approach where the entire foundation is built upon solid SEO infrastructure and knowledge designed to not only bring leads to a website, but capture and convert them.
+Web design SEO best practices is an approach where the entire foundation is built upon a solid SEO infrastructure designed to not only bring leads to a website, but capture and convert them.

-It is an entirely different skill-set than web design, so a team approach is often needed.
-It would be difficult to be one person fluent in programming, coding, web design, graphic design and comprehensive SEO.
+SEO is an entirely different skill-set than web design, so a team approach is often needed.
+It would be difficult to be one person fluent in programming, coding, web design, graphic design and comprehensive SEO best practices.

 In addition, due to the time and work involved, good SEO is not suitable as a lost-leader type service, especially if you want it done properly.
-This means it adds to an overall budget and when web design companies are quoting for accounts, they can bring their price down by leaving it out.
-Since many non SEO companies say they do SEO, a real SEO Web Design Approach when compared to basic web design can often run higher in price.
+This means it adds to an overall budget and when web design companies are quoting for accounts, they can bring their price down by leaving out SEO.
+Since many non SEO companies say they do SEO, a real SEO Web Design approach when compared to basic web design can often run higher in price.

 When business owners are comparing web design quotes, they may think they are comparing apples to apples.
 In reality, the quotes likely vary in scope regardless of SEO.
-Plus, comparing a basic web design with SEO web design is truly like comparing apples with, well, pineapples.
+Plus, comparing basic non-SEO web design standards with a professional SEO web design best practices is truly like comparing apples with, well, pineapples.

-Incorporating true SEO into web design requires a process that begins in the planning stages and is a part of every aspect of the build, and beyond.
+Incorporating true web design SEO best practices should also be a process that begins in the planning stages and is a part of every aspect of the build, and beyond.
 This is the key element that is important for businesses to understand when comparing web design companies.

-The SEO web design process has several additional steps than a regular website, and with that comes additional time, additional scope and often additional cost.
+The web design SEO process has several additional steps over a regular website design, and with that comes additional time, additional scope, and often additional cost.

 When businesses understand the process and the importance of user-experience and lead generation, the added steps and cost makes sense.

 When following an SEO Web design process, planning is a crucial stage.
-SEO moves beyond basic keywords and content and incorporates user experience, lead generation, site speed, user paths, targets and goals.
+SEO moves beyond basic keywords and content.
+It must also incorporate web design UX best practices plus lead generation, site speed, user paths, targets, and goals.
 It is during this phase that we work with you to really understand your business, your target market, how to attract your target market and the best way to encourage them to interact with your website.

 What features do you want your website to have?
 What are the best technologies to achieve these goals?
 What will things look like (figuratively and literally)?
 What is the user looking for?